anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

  Elucidating the similarities and differences between these two diseases may help our understanding of mechanistic/functional impacts of mutations and lead to the identification of actionable genetic targets.
 We will compare and contrast standing genetic variation in atrial fibrillation and juvenile congenital heart defects, with strong emphasis on a subset of cardiac-associated genes.

  This approach highlights how even a simplistic comparison of well studied variants between cohorts from different data platforms can be of great value.
 Potentially interesting targets could be further annotated with biological, functional, and pathway information that would be used in a synergistic way to describe both similar and unique biological signatures across the cohorts.

-### Analysis Plan

-1. We have obtained an IRB for the TOPMed dataset
-1. We have obtained dbGaP access to these studies
-1. Upgrade WorkSpace Token Service to handle auth across multiple Gen3 data commons to enable an export of manifests from multiple data commons into a single Workspace.
-1. Aggregate all VCF files into a single workspace on Gen3 using Gen3 Fuse
-1. Subset to the regions of interest.
-1. Create new cohort-level VCF (different steps for each cohort)
-1. Annotate cohort-level VCFs
-1. Filter cohort-level VCFs
-1. Compare variant sets between cohorts
-1. Do GO enrichment of gene-level differences

 ## 4 - NHGRI AnVIL + Kids First DRC + NHLBI BioData Catalyst